devtron-labs/devtron/docs/reference/glossary.md

 ### CronJob

-A Kubernetes object that creates pods at specified intervals based on a cron schedule, commonly used for running periodic tasks.
+CronJob is used to create Jobs on a repeating schedule.
+It is commonly used for running periodic tasks with no manual intervention.
 In Devtron, you can view a list of cronjobs by going to Resource Browser → (choose a cluster) → Workloads → CronJob.
 [Read More...](https://docs.devtron.ai/usage/applications/creating-application/deployment-template/job-and-cronjob#2.-cronjob)

 ### Custom Charts

 Devtron offers a variety of ready-made Helm charts for common tasks and functions.
-If you have a specific need that isn't met by these preconfigured charts, super admins have the permission to upload their own custom charts.
+If you have a specific need that isn't met by these preconfigured charts, super-admins have the permission to upload their own custom charts.
 Once uploaded, these custom charts become accessible for use by all users on the Devtron platform.
 [Read More...](https://docs.devtron.ai/global-configurations/custom-charts)

 ### DaemonSet